jiaminglu/ipynb/README.md

 		return do.something.with(img)
 ```

+The function name is the same as function name.

 ### Full import ###

 You can do a 'full' import - this has the same semantics of importing a .py file.
 All the code in the .ipynb file is executed, and classes/functions/variables in the top level are available for use.